volzotan/CompressorCam/docs/assembly.md

   * [Copy the Data](#copy)
   * [Postprocessing](#postprocessing)

 One word of caution though: This is a very low volume DIY kit of 3D-printed parts, not industrial-grade perfect consumer goods.
-However, I did my best to make assembly as easy and reliable as possible, if you encounter issues, <a href="mailto:solargraphy@volzo.de?subject=assembly%20problems">let me know</a> and I help you out.
+However, I did my best to make assembly as easy and reliable as possible, if you encounter issues, have a look at the <a href="{{ site.baseurl }}/troubleshooting/">troubleshooting guide</a> or <a href="mailto:solargraphy@volzo.de?subject=assembly%20problems">let me know</a> and I help you out.

 ### <a name="materials"></a>Materials